6 Tips For Skiing When Overweight & Common Misconceptions

-Being overweight shouldn’t stop you from enjoying the benefits of skiing, especially when you consider that it will help you get back into shape.
+Being overweight shouldn't stop you from enjoying the benefits of skiing, especially when you consider that it will help you get back into shape.
 You can still ski if you are overweight.
-It can, however, also present some unique challenges that can be overcome by: strengthening your body in preperation and stopping before you become too tired -- to avoid injury.
+It can, however, also present some unique challenges that can be overcome by strengthening your body in preparation and stopping before you become too tired - to avoid injury.

 To make the best of your day on the slopes, here are a few tips for skiers who are overweight.

 If you're worried about finding equipment that fits correctly, take solace in the fact that ski equipment is available in your size.
 From boots to skis and jackets to pants, ski equipment built for plus size people does exist.
 The problem is that if you are planning on renting, the specific rental shop at the resort may not have your size.

 It is a good idea to call ahead and ask about sizing before you head to the hill.
 It might be better to rent equipment and get fitted ahead of time rather than find out the day of your ski trip that they don't have your sizes in stock.